ErichStyger/mcuoneclipse/Examples/MCUXpresso/FRDM-K64F/FRDM-K64F_lwip_lwip_mqtt_bm/readme.txt

 ToDo:
 - handling case during startup if network cable is disconnected
 - disconnection handling from broker
-- server verification
+- server verification (works, but not for Azure?)
-- va_copy gives warning in XF1 with redlib
 - does not compile with newlib nano
 - add UART ring buffer for shell
+- Accelerometer
+- periodic NTP handling